sumeetchhetri/gatf/README.md

 Workflow
 ======
-The main focus of GATF is automation, and to acheive this goal is not simple and cannot be easily done just by generating testcases and having a testng execution phase.
+The main focus of GATF is automation, and to acheive this goal is not simple and cannot be easily done just by generating testcases and having a test execution phase.
 What we actually need is a work-flow or orchestration logic to control the flow of API invocations in an orderly fashion receiving values from the response and using these values in further API requests.
 GATF provides this orchestration with the help of the Sequence/WorkflowContextParameterMap parameters in your GATF testcase file.

 Example
 -----